chaseisabelle/resptcp/README.md

 ### limitations

-the biggest limitation is that the server only handles a single incoming message at a time. if you want to handle more than one line, you'll need to send it as an array of lines.

-for example, if you send `+hello\r\n+goodbye\r\n`, the server will call the handler twice, the first time to handle `+hello\r\n`, and the second time to handle `+goodbye\r\n`.

-in the example above, if you wanted to handle both lines in the same handler call, you would need to send it as an array: `*2\r\n+hello\r\n+goodbye\r\n`.
+you must designate a delimiter. in the example, i use the null byte `\000`. this is how the server knows it is ready to parse the input. you can send multiple chunks of input; however, they must all terminate with your specified delimiter.

+for example, if you specify `\000` as your delimiter, you can send `+hello\r\n+world\r\n\000` to send the two simple strings `"hello"` and `"world"`. your client can now send more, or send `EOF` to terminate/complete.